Urban heat island: Seasonal variability

-The urban heat island temperature difference is not only usually larger at night than during the day, but also larger in winter than in summer.
-This is especially true in areas where snow is common, as cities tend to hold snow for shorter periods of time than surrounding rural areas (this is due to the higher insulation capacity of cities, as well as human activities such as plowing).
-This decreases the albedo of the city and thereby magnifies the heating effect.
-Higher wind speeds in rural areas, particularly in winter, can also function to make them cooler than urban areas.
-Regions with distinct wet and dry seasons will exhibit a larger urban heat island effect during the dry season.
+Seasonal variability is less well understood than diurnal variability of the urban heat island temperature difference.
+Complex relationships between precipitation, vegetation, solar radiation, and surface materials in various local climate zones play interlocking roles that influence seasonal patterns of temperature variation in a particular urban heat island.

+Measurements and predictions

+Urban Heat Island Index (UHII)

+One method to quantify the UHI effect within urban areas is the UHI Index created by the Californian EPA in 2015.
+It compares the temperature of a surveyed area and rural reference points upwind from the surveyed area, at a height of two meters above ground level.
+The difference in temperature in degrees Celsius is taken hourly and differences with an increased urban temperature compared to the reference points are summed up, creating an amount of degree-Celsius-hours, which is the UHI Index of the surveyed area.
+The measure of Celsius-hours might be averaged over many days, but is specified as Celsius-hours per averaged day.

+The index was created to estimate the expected use of air conditioning and resulting greenhouse gas emissions in California.
+The index does not consider values of or differences in wind-speed, humidity, or solar influx, which might influence perceived temperature or the operation of air conditioners.

 Models and simulations

 If a city or town has a good system of taking weather observations the UHI can be measured directly.
 An alternative is to use a complex simulation of the location to calculate the UHI, or to use an approximate empirical method.
 Such models allow the UHI to be included in estimates of future temperatures rises within cities due to climate change.

 Leonard O. Myrup published the first comprehensive numerical treatment to predict the effects of the urban heat island (UHI) in 1969.
 The heat island effect was found to be the net result of several competing physical processes.
 In general, reduced evaporation in the city center and the thermal properties of the city building and paving materials are the dominant parameters.
+Modern simulation environments include ENVI-met, which simulates all interactions between building and ground surfaces, plants and ambient air.